-A minimum cardinality expression ObjectMinCardinality(n OPE CE) consists of a nonnegative integer n, an object property expression OPE, and a class expression CE, and it contains all those individuals that are connected by OPE to at least n different individuals that are instances of CE.
+A minimum cardinality expression ObjectMinCardinality( n OPE CE ) consists of a nonnegative integer n, an object property expression OPE, and a class expression CE, and it contains all those individuals that are connected by OPE to at least n different individuals that are instances of CE.
 If CE is missing, it is taken to be owl:Thing.

+'''

-ObjectMinCardinality := 'ObjectMinCardinality' '(' nonNegativeInteger ObjectPropertyExpression [ClassExpression] ')'
+ObjectMinCardinality := 'ObjectMinCardinality' '(' nonNegativeInteger ObjectPropertyExpression [ ClassExpression ] ')'

-ObjectPropertyAssertion(a:fatherOf a:Peter a:Stewie)

-ClassAssertion(a:Man a:Stewie)

-ObjectPropertyAssertion(a:fatherOf a:Peter a:Chris)

-ClassAssertion(a:Man a:Chris)

-DifferentIndividuals(a:Chris a:Stewie)
+'''

+'''

+ObjectPropertyAssertion( a:fatherOf a:Peter a:Stewie )

+ClassAssertion( a:Man a:Stewie )

+ObjectPropertyAssertion( a:fatherOf a:Peter a:Chris )

+ClassAssertion( a:Man a:Chris )

+DifferentIndividuals( a:Chris a:Stewie )

+'''

+Peter is Stewie's father.
+Stewie is a man.
 Peter is Chris's father.
 Chris is a man.
 Chris and Stewie are different from each other.

-The following minimum cardinality expression contains those individuals that are connected by a: fatherOf to at least two different instances of a: Man:
+The following minimum cardinality expression contains those individuals that are connected by a:fatherOf to at least two different instances of a:Man:

-ObjectMinCardinality(2 a:fatherOf a:Man)
+ObjectMinCardinality( 2 a:fatherOf a:Man )